Revealed: New look NPC as competition gets overhaul

 With a straight semifinal and final format, the bottom teams risk being alienated from contention a matter of weeks into the competition.

-The quarterfinals include the top four teams within each conference playing for a spot in the semifinals.
+The quarterfinals include the top four teams within each pool playing for a spot in the semifinals.

 Adding a quarterfinal and extending the finals will, however, force all teams to endure a 'storm week' which involves playing three games in two weeks.